lerman25/MatlabCameraCalibrationWithPython/README.md

 # MatlabCameraCalibrationWithPython
-Using Matlab's Python engine for stereo/camera calibration (For those who are unfamiliar with Matlab but prefers it over OpenCV), using checkerboard.
+Using Matlab's Python engine for stereo/camera calibration (For those who are unfamiliar with Matlab but prefers it over OpenCV), using chessboard.
 Can be used for videos or images.

+OpenCV is used in this project for:
+1. Chessboard detection (checkChessboard())
+2. Split video to frames if needed

 Originally made for 3 video cameras in a triangle setting: